shuhanxu93/project_mtls/README.md

 Hi John, the file for today's submission is week_3_report.py under the scripts directory.

+I have listened to another two amazing presentations during journal club today.

+David first presented on the topic of transfer learning.

+-perform deep learning to distinguish a cat from a human.
+Does not need to retrain the convolutionary neural network from scratch to make it distinguish armadillo from a platypus.
+-the bulk of the network is extracting features from the image such as performing filters -need a smaller training size to retrain the tail module to make the network classify different things -raise the idea of building a knowledge base, make a general purpose CNN trained from a giangantic dataset of high quality training examples. user provide a smaller training set to traing the CNN to perform more specific tasks.
+-phi, psi, solvent accessible surface area.

+John then presented on machine learning competitions

+-a good place to learn and test out new ideas

+key lessons
+- domain knowledge is important
+- break down a difficult task into smaller more managable task. may take more time but the results is worth it
+- willing to share ideas.
+Not just about competing
+- machine learning is still more of an art than science. be open to new ideas and test things out.
+You can never be absolutely sure it is a brilliant or poor idea until you test it out.

+I have received a lot of pratical advice

 ### 20180301

 Was feeling a bit ambitious today.
 I was planning to perform a grid search for optimum pair of C and gamma for my predictor of window_size=17.
 Previously I face the issue of SVC not converging for large value of C and hugh training set size.
 The fact is SVC learning will always converge and it is taking a very long time for that case.
 I then learnt from StackExchange that if I increase the `cache_size` of SVC, I could reduce the amount of recomputation and speed up the learning.
 Even so, it is still computationally expensive to perform brute force search for C(2<sup>-5</sup> to 2<sup>15</sup>) and gamma(2<sup>-15</sup> to 2<sup>3</sup>) as recommended by Hsu *et al*<sup>1</sup>.